ATMs widely available. Credit cards accepted in most midrange and top-end hotels and restaurants.

 Visa is the most widely accepted credit card in Rio; MasterCard, American Express and Diners Club are also accepted by many hotels, restaurants and shops.

-Credit-card fraud is rife in Rio so be very careful.
+Credit-card fraud is rife in Rio, so be very careful.
 When making purchases keep your credit card in sight at all times.
-Have staff bring the machine to your table or follow them up to the cashier – don’t give them your card.
+Have staff bring the machine to your table or follow them to the cashier – don’t give them your card.

 The monetary unit of Brazil is the real (R$; pronounced hay-ow); the plural is reais (pronounced hay-ice).

 The real is made up of 100 centavos.
 Most prices are quoted in reais, though some tour operators and hoteliers prefer to list their rates in US dollars or euros.

 - Restaurants Serviço (service charge) usually included in bills and mandatory; when serviço not included, leave 10%, more if a waiter is friendly and helpful.

 - Juice stands, bars, coffee corners, street and beach vendors Tipping not customary but a welcome gesture.

 - Parking assistants Usually about R$4 (these workers receive no wages and are dependent on tips).